JTaisey389/reading-notes301.md/Read05_HEROKU.md

 - As a quick note if you have not created an account with HEROKU now would be a great time to do so.
 Once you have logged in now you can return back to your terminal.

 ### Check for updates
-- Before we move forward lets check to make sure you have the most current version of node on your computer.
+- Before we move forward let’s check to make sure you have the most current version of node on your computer.

 - In your terminal type in: `node --verison` It should return something similar to *v14.15.4*.
-If not we can run an upddate and adress that fairly quickly.
+If not we can run an update and address that fairly quickly.

-### Perparing the App
+### Preparing the App
 - In the next steps you will prepare a sample application that is ready to be deployed to HEROKU.

 - In your terminal run the following command: